 Skills and Abilities:

-- Ability to establish and maintain respectful rapport with participants.
+- Ability to work independently and in cooperation with others

-- Ability to work independently and as part of a multidisciplinary team.
+- Ability to work independently and in cooperation with others

-We strongly encourage applications from, but not limited to, Indigenous Persons, persons of colour, persons living with disabilities, persons who use/d drugs, persons with experience of sex work, persons who live with HIV and/or hepatitis C, and persons representing diverse genders and sexualities.
+We encourage applications from, but not limited to, Indigenous Persons, persons of colour, persons living with disabilities, persons who use/d illicit drugs, persons with experience of sex work, and persons representing diverse genders and sexualities.